samisosa20/holbertonschool-zero_day/README.md

-First lesson, how to use your own machine virtual, history of holberton and how you can use the Intranet.
+First lesson, how to use your own machine virtual wtih vagrant and virtualbox, history of holberton and how you can use the Intranet.